pijaz/pijaz-sdk/README.md

 pijaz-sdk
 =========

+Welcome to the pijaz SDK.

 This software development kit allows end users to leverage the [Pijaz](http://pijaz.com) Synthesizer Platform to produce custom digital products.

+### Introduction

+A pijaz digital product (or simply 'product' or 'theme') refers to one cloud workflow that produces variations of one type of output data stream.
+A typical product can produce image files that are personalized with a variable message.
+However products can produce anything including images, videos, text, or json data.

+Each product is described by an XML document.
+Adding a new product means producing a new XML document and submitting it to the pijaz server to store in the database.

+Some pijaz products are considered public where anyone is allowed to ask the pijaz servers to produce versions of it.
+Most products provided by pijaz are considered public.
+When you produce your own products, you are able to make them private or public.
+Producing private products requires being authenticated with developer credentials.
+This would typically be accomplished via server-to-server communications.

+### Instant gratification:  Using public pijaz products

+To see a simple example of creating personalized images from public products, open the examples/example.html file in a browser and try a few messages.
+Look at the html source to see how the page uses the pijaz javascript libraries to communicate with the pijaz cloud servers.

 ### Initial platform setup